Safety Protocols

 Clinical Bottom Line

 Medicinal leech therapy can be safely administered when proper safety protocols are followed.
-Key elements include: (1) careful patient selection and screening for contraindications, (2) routine prophylactic antibiotics (ciprofloxacin or TMP-1M[L[), (3) patient education on expected bleeding and warning signs, (4) systematic bleeding management algorithms, and (5) institutional protocols with staff training and quality assurance monitoring.
+Key elements include: (1) careful patient selection and screening for contraindications, (2) routine prophylactic antibiotics (ciprofloxacin or TMP-SMX), (3) patient education on expected bleeding and warning signs, (4) systematic bleeding management algorithms, and (5) institutional protocols with staff training and quality assurance monitoring.

 Related Resources